What is an Agile Approach, Agile Pitfalls in Construction Industry?

-A sprint is a time period when performance is appraised and a single project have several discrete periods.
+A sprint is a time period when performance is appraised and a single project has several discrete periods.
 A sprint is usually allowed in one to four weeks.

-Agile was very successful in software type products but now a days it is getting hype in construction industry as well.
+Agile was very successful in software type products but nowadays it is getting hype in the construction industry as well.
 In this article, we will try to cover both Software and Construction Industry.

-Agile strategy is very powerful since regular appraisals enable client to analyze the product while it is still emerging.
+The agile strategy is very powerful since regular appraisals enable the client to analyze the product while it is still emerging.
 Agile popularity over the more traditional Project Management – Waterfall Method is due, at least in part, to the ability of the client to participate in product creation.

 You can Read more about Lean Project Management

 Here are some basics of Agile Project Management that need to be clarified before dig-in further;